jacmie/libap/README.md

 # libap

-This is All Purpose Library - libap, which contains various useful procedures for engineering.
-It is written in C++ and the project is run with cmake.
-It is tested in different environments through github actions.
+This is All Purpose Library - libap, which contains various, useful procedures for engineering.\n It is written in C++ and the project is run with cmake.
+It is tested in different environments via github actions.

 # Parts of the library

 ## Airfoils
-- ap_naca - generates airfoil coordinates of 4 and 5 digit NACA airfoils
+- ap_naca - generates airfoil coordinates for 4 and 5 digit NACA airfoils
-- ap_airfoil - reads and writes airfoil coordinates data files, uses also ap_naca module to generate data
+- ap_airfoil - reads and writes airfoil coordinates data files, uses also *ap_naca* module to generate data

 ## Basic Math Procedures
 - ap_basicMath - contains various, basic mathematical procedures, many associated with geometry
-- ap_vector - vector of size 3 algebra, only header file based part of the library
+- ap_vector - vector of size 3 algebra, only header files based part of the library
-- ap_matrix - matrix of size 3x3 algebra, only header file based part of the library
+- ap_matrix - matrix of size 3x3 algebra, only header files based part of the library

 ## Bezier and B-Spline Curves
 - ap_bezier - generates Bezier curves and makes operations on them